Onelinerhub/onelinerhub/python-matplotlib/how-to-reverse-axis.md

-# How to reverse axis
+# How to invert X axis

 ```python
 import matplotlib.pyplot as plt